Brieuxcollette/blogdown.source/content/post/getting-started.md

 ## Mon premier blog

-I like markdown formatting, it's a pretty interessant way to make analysis
+I like markdown formatting, it's a pretty interessant way to make analysis.
+To make analysis, we are doing charts so we learned how to make good charts and how to make analysis.
+For an exemple, we learned some way to compare different species with some "test" like Anova , Student,...
+We learned too how to make statistics, so it's really usefull to make our analysis.